 US Ocean, LLC started operations of modern, multipurpose vessels under the US Flag in 2002 as an affiliate of Intermarine, LLC.
 US Ocean was part of Intermarine until April 2018.
-The company now operates as an independent business but continues to maintain a relationship with ZEAMARINE.

 When Intermarine began to engage in US flag operations, the focus was on cargo that were financed by the Export-Import Bank of the United States.
 Intermarine wanted to provide customers that utilized EXIM with modern heavy-lift capable vessels that had the same capabilities as those operating in the international sector, along with exceptional customer service;

 US Flag business began operations, the company has: